Enigma036/arduino-tank/README.md

 # Arduino-tank
-Arduino kód pro ročníkovou práci - TANK, který se dá ovládat pomocí Bluetooth.
+Arduino code for a term project - TANK, which can be controlled via Bluetooth.